 One thing to be aware of is that there are different levels of care in both nursing homes and assisted living facilities.
-The level of care that your senior loved one receives is dependent on your senior loved one’s individual physical and cognitive needs.
+The level of care that older adults receive is dependent on their individual physical and cognitive needs.

 What’s the difference in these levels of care? – The type and degree of care that a senior receives in assisted living facilities and nursing homes can include short term rehabilitation, assistance as needed, skilled nursing care, memory care and 24 hour medical care.

 Table of Contents

 Assisted living is for people who need help with daily care, but not as much help as a nursing home provides.
 Assisted living facilities range in size from as few as 25 residents to 120 or more.
 Typically, a few “levels of care” are offered, with residents paying more for higher levels of care.nia.nih.gov

 Generally, residents in an assisted living facility have their own apartments (one or two bedrooms) with a kitchenette and living room area.

 So, what does assisted living provide?

 The facility provides common areas for recreational activities, entertainment, dining, etc. Meals are also served in an assisted living community, along with some personal care, help with medication management, housekeeping and laundry and of course, 24-hour care, supervision, and security.

 Nursing homes, also called skilled nursing facilities, provide a wide range of health and personal care services.
 Their services focus on medical care more than most assisted living facilities.
 These services typically include nursing care, 24-hour supervision, three meals a day, and assistance with everyday activities.
 Rehabilitation services, such as physical, occupational, and speech therapy, are also available.nia.nih.gov

 These skilled nursing facilities offer both permanent and temporary housing.
 Some residents require a short stay to take advantage of skilled care and rehabilitation services whereas others require long term care.